+To learn how to configure OAuth 2.0 authentication in ReadyAPI, see Enabling OAuth 2.0 Authentication.
 To get familiar with the Client Credentials grant for applications in Azure Active Directory, see Enabling OAuth 2.0 Authentication with Azure Active Directory.

 |OAuth 2 Flow||Sets the OAuth 2.0 method to use.|